The school encourages the wearing of a uniform and it is hoped that parents will support this policy.

 Our PE kit comprises of:

-INDOOR: black shorts and a plain T-shirt in the colour of their house (red, blue, purple or green) – no pictures, logos or football strips please!
+INDOOR: black shorts and a plain T-shirt in the colour of their house (red, blue, purple or green).

-OUTDOOR: as indoor, with addition of suitable footwear such as trainers and a warm tracksuit.
+OUTDOOR: as indoor, with addition of trainers and a warm tracksuit.
 For safety reasons we request that tracksuit tops do not have hoods.

 SWIMMING: trunks/swimsuit, towel and a named swimming cap for both girls and boys (caps available to purchase from the office).

-For all PE activities long hair must be tied back with an appropriate school coloured hairband.
+For all PE activities long hair must be tied back with a black or green hairband.

 All school clothing should be clearly named.